Seasonal Affective Disorder (S.A.D.)

 -Have your coffee, hot chocolate or soup outside instead of in the kitchen

--Walk Rover or follow Fluffy on a leash twice as often and for twice as long as you normally do
+-Walk Rover or follow Fluffy on a leash twice as often and for twice as long as you

 -Go home for lunch and take a walk with your pet instead of eating